torvalds/linux/Documentation/locking/locktypes.rst

 rw_semaphore is a multiple readers and single writer lock mechanism.

-On non-PREEMPT_RT kernels the implementation is fair, thus preventing writer starvation.
+On analn-PREEMPT_RT kernels the implementation is fair, thus preventing writer starvation.

-rw_semaphore complies by default with the strict owner semantics, but there exist special-purpose interfaces that allow non-owner release for readers.
+rw_semaphore complies by default with the strict owner semantics, but there exist special-purpose interfaces that allow analn-owner release for readers.
 These interfaces work independent of the kernel configuration.

 rw_semaphore and PREEMPT_RT